 A traditional Iraqi breakfast dish.
 Personally, it’s my favorite dish, prepared with layers of soaked bread, topped with fried eggs, onions, and finally, boiled beans.
 Keep in mind the proper way to eat this dish is to dig in with your hands!

-riginally a Tunisian breakfast that gained wide popularity in Egypt and the broader Middle East.
-It consists of poached eggs, onions, tomatoes, chili sauce
+Originally a Tunisian breakfast that gained wide popularity in Egypt and the broader Middle East.
+It consists of poached eggs, onions, tomatoes, chili sauce, and cumin.

 Falafel and Lebneh

 It’s a staple Middle Eastern dish that no one can argue with.
-We all love falafel and lebneh.
-It’s basically spiced, mashed, and deep fried chickpeas served with labneh or vegetables.
+We all love falafel and labneh.
+It’s basically spiced, mashed, and deep-fried chickpeas served with labneh or vegetables.

 This is a very unique Omani breakfast that is made of semolina.
 It’s cooked to an oatmeal-like consistency and then flavored with saffron, rosewater, and cardamom.